-Appreciation, Recognition and Encouragement = ARE
+Appreciation, recognition and encouragement = A.R.E

-My summary of Lee Cockerell’s book “Creating Magic” continues with perhaps my favourite strategy from his work; “Burn the free fuel”.
-As Lee quickly explains, this refers to the importance of proactively looking for opportunities to provide appreciation, recognition and encouragement (or what he calls “ARE!”) to other people.
+My summary of Lee Cockerell’s book Creating Magic continues with perhaps my favourite strategy from his work; “Burn the free fuel”.
+As Lee quickly explains, this refers to the importance of proactively looking for opportunities to provide appreciation, recognition and encouragement (or what he calls “A.R.E!”) to other people.

-Together these make up a cost free, fully sustainable fuel, one that builds self-confidence and self-esteem, boosts individual and team performance, and keeps the organisation running cleanly and smoothly.
+Together these make up a cost-free, fully sustainable fuel, one that builds self-confidence and self-esteem, boosts individual and team performance, and keeps the organisation running cleanly and smoothly.

 After all, when was the last time you thought, “I’m getting way too much appreciation, recognition, and encouragement!
 I can’t take anymore!”
 I know I’ve never had such thoughts.

-The following tips will help you find those opportunities to give out the free fuel of ARE:
+The following tips will help you find those opportunities to give out the free fuel of A.R.E:

-Spend meaningful time with employees – Lee clearly liked to spend time with fellow Cast Members, asking them to walk him through their operation and show him all the great things they were doing for the Guests.
+Lee liked to spend time with fellow Cast Members, asking them to walk him through their daily tasks and show him all the great things they were doing for the Guests.
 “Yes, this all took time to do but they’re vital in demonstrating to people that they matter and that YOU know it.
 We couldn’t do it without you!”

-Of course, they also helped Lee to keep connected to the real world but they were an invaluable opportunity to dole out ARE!
+Of course, they also helped Lee to keep connected to the real world but they were an invaluable opportunity to dole out A.R.E!

-Recognise employees by name – if you have too many names to remember, use your smart phone or similar device to record names (linked to departments, areas or teams).
+If you have too many names to remember, use your smart phone or similar device to record names (linked to departments, areas or teams).
 Ultimately, this is all part of seeing people as individuals, so don’t underestimate the emotional impact of calling someone by their name.

-Catch people doing something right – like good parents, the best leaders accentuate the positive and reinforce it constantly.
+Like good parents, the best leaders accentuate the positive and reinforce it constantly.
 They know that people do their best work when they’re confident, and nothing fuels self-confidence like positive feedback from a leader.
-“You have to go through the heart to get to the brain, and ARE goes straight to the heart”.
+“You have to go through the heart to get to the brain, and A.R.E goes straight to the heart”.

 Train yourself to notice the good stuff, not just the wrong.
 And when you see it, reinforce it quickly, with specific feedback.

-With reference to those award pins: Lee introduced two different types.
+Regarding the award pins, Lee introduced two different types.
 Two versions had Mickey Mouse figures on them “You created Magic” and “You’re a Disney Star”.
 Another pin, given for leadership excellence had simply the word “leadership” against the familiar logo of a mouse face and ears.
-Other pins featured the Seven Dwarfs (see the 7 principles of great service we shared in my earlier blog “Create magic through training“).
+Other pins featured the Seven Dwarfs (see the seven principles of great service we shared in my earlier blog Create magic through training).

-Remember, a gesture that may seem silly to you might mean the world to an employee, and it will be repaid in loyalty, dedication, and extra effort.
+Remember, a gesture that may seem silly to you might mean the world to an employee, and it will be repaid in loyalty, dedication and extra effort.
 For many workers, just hearing their leader say thank you on the phone or even on the voicemail would make their day.

 The annual Partner In Excellence award is given to Cast Members for excellence in one of three categories: